Director: Anthony Russo and Joe Russo

 Cherry follows the life of Nico Walker.
-Interestingly, the movie starts with the last few scenes of the movie, and then cutting back a few years prior.
+Interestingly, the movie starts with the last few scenes of the movie and then cuts back a few years prior.
 The first cut leads to Nico in college and finding the love of his life.
-After finding out the girl of his dreams is moving to a new country, Nico registers himself into the army and is sent to Iraq.
-After two years fighting, Nico returns to America a broken man, and suffers from drug abuse and PTSD.
+After finding out the girl of his dreams is moving to a new country, Nico registers himself in the army and is sent to Iraq.
+After two years of fighting, Nico returns to America as a broken man and suffers from drug abuse and PTSD.

 Nico Walker, played by Tom Holland, is a troubled young man who has lived a long life.
 After a traumatic time in the military overseas, he returns and fights the biggest battle of his life.
 He is a resourceful young man whose life has sucked away the happy kid he was when he started college.

 Emily, played by Clara Bravo, is Nico’s love interest who has stuck by his side through it all.
-Waiting two years for Nico to return, she doesn’t get the same man back as she thought.
+After waiting two years for Nico to return, she doesn’t get the same man back.
 She falls into the same hole as Nico, and the already scarred college student transforms into an addict.

 Overall, Cherry was a pretty solid movie.
 The first half did feel better than the second, heavier half.
 Either way, this was still worth a watch and one you should consider if you have Apple TV.
 The only thing to watch out for is that this movie does have a good amount of profanity.